Free HR Services from our Employee Relations Experts. Find out more.

 If the employee is transferred to a safe job, they must be paid for the duration of time worked at their full rate of pay – the same rate as their original position.

-If no appropriate safe job is available, and the employee has an entitlement to parental leave, they are placed on “no safe job leave” and must be paid their usual wage during the risk period.
+If no appropriate safe job is available, and the employee has an entitlement to take unpaid parental leave, they are placed on “no safe job leave” and must be paid their usual wage during the risk period.

 If they don’t have an entitlement to parental leave, the “no safe job leave” will be unpaid.